HiromitsuAraki/Methylica/README.md

 #### Heatmap clustering of mixing coefficient matrix
 The vertical axis corresponds to mixing coefficients (sample weight in each IC) and the horizontal axis corresponds to samples.

-The genomic regions are sorted by loadings.

 <img src="./README_files/Figures/HeatmapClustering.png" width=500x500>
 <br>

 #### Boxplots
-Boxplots are
-The x axis is weights in each IC and the y axis is groups categolized by sample property.
-Users can select
+The x axis is sample weights in each IC and the y axis is group categolized based on sample feature.
+Users can select another sample feature as a group defined in sample meta data.

 <img src="./README_files/Figures/Boxplots.png" width=500x500>
 <br>